 Materialism is the belief that all phenomena, including life and death, can be explained by materialistic processes.
 This belief is based on the idea that the physical world is all that exists, and that all phenomena can be explained by the laws of physics and chemistry.
 Materialists reject the idea of a spiritual or supernatural realm, and instead focus on the physical world and its processes.
 Materialists believe that life and death are the result of physical processes, such as the laws of thermodynamics, and that there is no need to invoke a spiritual or supernatural force to explain them.
-Materialists also reject the idea of vitalism, which is the belief that life is the result of a special, non-physical force or energy.
-Animism, on the other hand, is the belief that life and death are the result of spiritual forces or energies.
+Materialists also reject the idea of vitalism, which is the belief that life is the result of a special, non-physical force.
+Animism, on the other hand, is the belief that life and death are the result of spiritual forces, and that these forces can be manipulated by humans.